-Hardware Embedding Mathematical and learned embeddings are proposed to enhance various tasks 46 such as neural network compilation and chip design for GPUs and ASICs [1, 5, 9]: Glimpse applies principal component analysis to a GPU specification to create an embedding that enables transfer learning between different GPUs for neural compilation [1].
-HELP proposes to record the latency of a given GPU on a set of benchmarks and use these latency numbers as the GPUs embedding 51 [5].
+Hardware Embedding.
+Embeddings are proposed to enhance various tasks such as neural network compilation and chip design for GPUs and ASICs [Ahn et al., 2022, Lee et al., 2021, Vasudevan et al., 2021]: Glimpse applies principal component analysis to a GPU specification to create an embedding that enables transfer learning between different GPUs for neural compilation [Ahn et al., 2022].
+HELP proposes to record the latency of a given GPU on a set of benchmarks and use these latency numbers as the GPUs embedding [Lee et al., 2021].
 Finally, Design2Vec introduces a learned embedding to transform the register transfer language (RTL) description of TPUs into a continuous space.
-This continuous space enables better design 52 exploration [9].
-Silhouette develops performance-based embeddings for the complex design space of 53 general-purpose CPUs.
-These embeddings capture the performance characteristics of various CPU 54 designs, and we show how we can use them for transfer learning across different data sets and tasks.
-55
+This continuous space enables better design exploration [Vasudevan et al., 2021].
+Silhouette develops performance-based embeddings for the complex design space of general-purpose CPUs and we show how we can use them for transfer learning across different CPU types.

 Performance Prediction Models.
-There are various approaches to predict performance on CPUs and they utilize mechanistic models [3, 8] as well as empirical machine learning models [7, 6, 10].
-Closely related to Silhouette are recent efforts to use machine learning models to predict performance on SPEC CPU 2006 performance data set [6, 10]: Approaches train both linear and neural network regression models and apply them to rank CPU designs for consumers.
-Silhouette extends these approaches by introducing a performance-based CPU embedding.
-We train this embedding using SPEC CPU 2017 data set on prediction task.
-We show how leveraging these embeddings can improve prediction accuracy for CPUs with a lower number of training samples.
+Various approaches to predict performance on CPUs utilize both mechanistic models [Chen and Aamodt, 2011, Van den Steen et al., 2015] and empirical machine learning models [Singh et al., 2007, Lopez et al., 2018, Wang et al., 2019].
+Closely related to Silhouette are recent efforts to use machine learning models to predict performance on SPEC CPU 2006 performance data set [Lopez et al., 2018, Wang et al., 2019].
+In particular, a recent approach trains both linear and neural network regression models and apply them to rank CPU designs for consumers.
+Silhouette extends these approaches by introducing a performance prediction task.
+We show how leveraging these embeddings can improve prediction accuracy across all CPUs.